surinderlohat/react-form-validation/README.md

 # Lohat Form validation

-Lohat Form validation is a form validation solution for react JS, it's super easy to use, Can configure to match all the major user cases.
+Form validation solution for react JS, super easy to use and can handel all the major user cases.
-This library is based on the react hooks and reactive programing.
+##### Based on the React hooks and reactive programing.
 #### No extra dependencies pure react js code & lightweight.

 ## Featuers